juanfont/headscale/docs/index.md

   - toc
 ---

-# headscale
+# Headscale

-`headscale` is an open source, self-hosted implementation of the Tailscale control server.
+Headscale is an open source, self-hosted implementation of the Tailscale control server.

 This page contains the documentation for the latest version of headscale.
 Please also check our [FAQ](./about/faq.md).